fieldtrip/website/development/project/symmetric_dipoles.md

 ### Generate simulated data

-FIXME in the following section the simulated data should consist of two dipoles with more appropriate timecourses
+FIXME in the following section the simulated data should consist of two dipoles with more appropriate time courses

     % create a gradiometer array with magnetometers at 12cm distance from the origin [pnt, tri] = icosahedron162;